dezoito/fw1-clipping/README.md

-ColdFusion + FW/1 App to store news articles
+ColdFusion + FW/1 Example Application
 ---------------------------------------------------

-This application was created as an exercise to learn the awesome [FW/1 Framework](https://github.com/framework-one/fw1).
+This app can be used to store clippings and news articles and was created as an exercise to learn the awesome [FW/1 Framework](https://github.com/framework-one/fw1) (it has been tested with versions 3.0 and 3.1).

 Here's some of the topics I tried to cover: